t-h-a-l-i-s/sling-tutorial/README.md

     --engine-env NO_PROXY=localhost,127.0.0.1,docker,docker1,docker2,docker3 default
 ```

-whereas the dockerX host names should be locally resolvable by adding the IP host name mappings to
+whereas the dockerX host names should be locally resolvable by adding the docker machine
-the `C:\Windows\System32\drivers\etc\hosts` file.
-You also have to add those environment variables
+IP/hostname mappings to the `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` file.
+You also have to add those environment variables to your Mac OSX or Windows environment
-to your Mac OSX or Windows environment variables to access to docker machine API with the `docker` command.
+variables to access to docker machine API with the `docker` command.

 ----------------------